USS Orleck

 USS Orleck (DD-886), is a that was in service with the United States Navy from 1945 to 1982.
-In October 1982 she was sold to Turkey and renamed Yücetepe (D 345).
-After her final decommissioning the Turkish government transferred Yücetepe to the Southeast Texas War Memorial and Heritage Foundation at Orange, Texas, where she was berthed as a museum ship.
+In October 1982, she was sold to Turkey and renamed Yücetepe (D 345).
+After her final decommissioning, the Turkish government transferred Yücetepe to the Southeast Texas War Memorial and Heritage Foundation at Orange, Texas, where she was berthed as a museum ship.
 The Orleck Foundation then decided to move the ship to the Calcasieu River in Lake Charles, Louisiana.
-On 26 March 2022, she arrived in Jacksonville, FL, where she served as a Naval Museum on the downtown riverfront until 3 April 2023, when she docked at her permanent home at the Shipyards West.
+On 26 March 2022, she arrived in Jacksonville, Florida, where she served as a naval museum on the downtown riverfront until 3 April 2023, when she docked at her permanent home at the Shipyards West.

 Namesake

 Joseph Orleck was born on 22 January 1906 in Columbus, Ohio.
 He enlisted in the Navy on 23 June 1924.
-Rising through the enlisted ranks, he was warranted Boatswain on 14 December 1938, and appointed Ensign on 15 June 1942.
-He assumed command of on 28 May 1943 with the rank of Lieutenant.
+Rising through the enlisted ranks, he was warranted boatswain on 14 December 1938, and appointed ensign on 15 June 1942.
+He assumed command of on 28 May 1943 with the rank of lieutenant.
 He went down with his ship after a Luftwaffe bomber attack in the Gulf of Salerno on 9 September 1943.
-A recipient of the Navy and Marine Corps Medal for rescue work during the Casablanca invasion, he was posthumously awarded the Navy Cross for his firefighting and flood control efforts to prevent total loss of his ship during the Salerno assault.
+A recipient of the Navy and Marine Corps Medal for rescue work during the Casablanca invasion, he was posthumously awarded the Navy Cross for his firefighting and flood-control efforts to prevent total loss of his ship during the Salerno assault.